-NOTICE When firing your GARN[®] with a tank temperature below 70°F, condensate water will leak out of the upper cleanout and/or flue.
+NOTICE When firing your GARN® with a tank temperature below 70°F, condensate water will leak out of the upper cleanout and/or flue.
 Water will also leak from the overflow pipe due to thermal expansion.
 Both are normal.
 It is STRONGLY suggested to perform the first two cold firings before the unit is insulated or enclosed.
 Damage or staining of sheetrock may occur otherwise.

-CAUTION USE ONLY NON-COMBUSTIBLE STRUCTURAL MATERIALS WHEN CONSTRUCTING AN INSULATED ENCLOSURE FOR YOUR GARN[®] (sheetrock, galvanized metal studs and sheet metal for all wall surfaces).
+CAUTION USE ONLY NON-COMBUSTIBLE STRUCTURAL MATERIALS WHEN CONSTRUCTING AN INSULATED ENCLOSURE FOR YOUR GARN® (sheetrock, galvanized metal studs and sheet metal for all wall surfaces).
 Do not use: wood, plywood, particle board, oriented strand board, etc.

-inetarior an wan surfaces).
-Do not use, wood, prywood, particle board, onented strand board, e rock wool batts, or polyisocyanurate (polyiso) foam board.
+metal for all wall surfaces).
+Do not use: wood, plywood, particle board, oriented strand board, etc.

-USE ONLY THE FOLLOWING INSULATION MATERIALS: Vermiculite or perlite, densepacked, or blown-in non-binder fiberglass or rock wool, unfaced glass fiber batts, un-faced
+USE ONLY THE FOLLOWING INSULATION MATERIALS: Vermiculite or perlite, densepacked, or blown-in non-binder fiberglass or rock wool, unfaced glass fiber batts, un-faced rock wool batts, or polyisocyanurate (polyiso) foam board.